Analogs of spontaneous emission and lasing in photonic time crystals: Abstract

 \section{Abstract}

-We report the first direct mapping of the local density of states (LDOS) in a photonic time crystal (PTC), capturing its evolution from the analogues of spontaneous emission enhancement to thresholded lasing.
-The PTC is implemented with an array of time‑periodically modulated LC resonators at microwave frequencies.
-Broadband white noise probes the system and reveals an LDOS lineshape that decomposes into absorptive and dispersive Lorentzian components near the momentum gap frequency.
-The finite peak amplitude, which grows with modulation strength, shows that the spontaneous emission rate is maximized at the gap frequency.
-All observed features agree with classical non‑Hermitian Floquet theory.
-When modulation‑induced gain exceeds losses, the PTC transitions to a narrow‑band lasing oscillation state.
-These findings open a route to nonequilibrium photonics and bring time‑periodic LDOS engineering closer to practical realization.
+We report the first direct mapping of the frequency‑resolved local density of states (LDOS) in a photonic time crystal (PTC) implemented as an array of time‑periodically modulated LC resonators at microwave frequencies.
+Broadband white noise probes the system and yields an LDOS lineshape near the momentum gap that can be decomposed into absorptive and dispersive Lorentzian components.
+The finite LDOS peak at the gap frequency, which grows with modulation strength, implies that the spontaneous emission rate of an emitter coupled to the PTC would be maximized at that frequency.
+The measured spectra are in good agreement with classical non‑Hermitian Floquet theory.
+As the modulation‑induced gain exceeds intrinsic losses, the system undergoes a transition to a narrow-band self-oscillation (lasing) regime.
+These results open a route to nonequilibrium photonics and bring time‑periodic LDOS engineering closer to practical realization.

-Controlling spontaneous emission decay by reshaping the electromagnetic vacuum has guided photonics since Purcell's pioneering cavity proposal~\cite{PhysRev.69.674.2}, through photonic spatial crystals~\cite{1972JETP...35..269B,PhysRevLett.58.2059,john1987strong,fan1997high,PhysRevLett.95.013904,PhysRevLett.99.023902,PhysRevLett.99.193901,Noda2007} and, more recently, hyperbolic metamaterials~\cite{jacob2012broadband,noginov2010controlling}.
-In every case the decisive parameter is the local photonic density of states (LDOS), which quantifies the vacuum field fluctuations available to a quantum emitter at a given frequency, position, and dipole orientation~\cite{lodahl2004controlling,vos2009orientation,novotny2012principles,milonni2013quantum}.
-Although static nanostructures have proven effective in shaping the LDOS in both space and frequency, their modal spectrum remains fixed and unchanging once fabricated.
+Controlling spontaneous emission rates by reshaping the electromagnetic vacuum has been a central theme in nanophotonics since Purcell’s pioneering cavity proposal~\cite{PhysRev.69.674.2}, and has been pursued in photonic crystals~\cite{1972JETP...35..269B,PhysRevLett.58.2059,john1987strong,fan1997high,PhysRevLett.95.013904,PhysRevLett.99.023902,PhysRevLett.99.193901,Noda2007} and, more recently, hyperbolic metamaterials~\cite{jacob2012broadband,noginov2010controlling}.
+In these platforms, within the weak‑coupling regime, the spontaneous emission rate of a dipole emitter is governed by the local photonic density of states (LDOS), which quantifies the vacuum field fluctuations available to a quantum emitter at a given frequency, position, and dipole orientation~\cite{lodahl2004controlling,vos2009orientation,novotny2012principles,milonni2013quantum}.
+Although static, passive nanostructures can shape the LDOS in both space and frequency, their modal spectrum is fixed by geometry and material parameters once fabricated.